sergejlembke/airflow-postgres-weather-pipeline/README.md

     - Check container logs: `docker compose logs -f airflow`.
 - Postgres connection errors:
     - The Airflow tasks connect to host `postgres` (service name) with DB `weather`.
-    - Ensure the Postgres healthcheck passes and the `init-db-dag` has run.
+    - Ensure the Postgres healthcheck passes and the `init_db` DAG has run.
 - Build fails on psycopg2:
     - Use `psycopg2-binary` to avoid compiling from source.
 - API returns errors or empty data: